vgololobov/rEFInd/keys/README.txt

 you would use to add a key to the MOK list maintained by MokManager and used by shim.

-The files in this directory are:
+The files in this directory are, in alphabetical order:

+- altlinux.cer -- The public key for ALT Linux (http://www.altlinux.com).

 - canonical-uefi-ca.der -- Canonical's public key, used to sign Ubuntu boot loaders and kernels.